-You may file a proposed Parenting Plan if one of the above matters has already been filed, but the court has not ordered a Parenting Plan.
+You may file a proposed Parenting Plan if one of the above matters has already been filed, but the judge has not yet ordered a Parenting Plan.
 You should file the Parenting Plan with your other papers--petition, motion, or response.
 You must also have it served on every other party in the case.
 You must give a copy of all your case papers to the other party in the case.
 Call CLEAR at 1-888-201-1014 or ask your court's family law facilitator about rules for serving court papers.

-Once the court signs a Parenting Plan, it becomes a binding court order.
+Once the judge signs a Parenting Plan, it becomes a binding court order.
 Both parents must follow it.
 Example: you may not refuse to allow the other parent to see the child just because that parent has not paid child support.

 The child has gone to live with one parent for an extended period with the other parent's permission.